PLANNING PHASE:

 PREPARE YOUR WORKFORCE:

 • Prevention messages should be printed and clearly displayed on site.
-Consider providing an additional printed copy of the key prevention messages for all workers to disseminate to their families.
+Consider providing an additional printed copy of the key prevention messages for all workers to disseminate to their families.• Workers should be clearly informed on protocols to follow in case they or their family members get sick.

 • Workers should wear a reusable or surgical mask.